bamkadayat/loan-app/README.md

 - React Router: Client-side routing with protected pages.
 - Appwrite: Backend-as-a-service (BaaS) for auth, database, and functions.

+## 🎯 Key Features (Planned or Implemented)
+- 🔐 User registration, login, and email verification
+- 📄 Loan application form with validation
+- 👤 User dashboard to track applications
+- 📬 Notifications for approval or rejection
+- 📂 Admin panel for managing user submissions

 # React + TypeScript + Vite
 ## Expanding the ESLint configuration